swichers/drupal-max_image_size/README.md

 queue them to be resized.

 By default this module will resize images to be under 2560x1600.
-If you want to change the dimensions it uses then you need to edit your settings.php and set the following:
+If you want to change the dimensions it uses then you will need to update the module's configuration.
+You can do this either through the interface, or by editing your settings.php and setting the following:

 ```
 <?php